Helping teens find the right balance between online and offline activities

 • Make a game out of monitoring phone use

-• Ask your teen for ideas
+• Ask your teen for ideas, interests and opinions.

 And as always, keep those conversations going.